BALI PRINCIPAL AWARD WINNING GARDEN 2024

 across the garden have been well managed and the skilful use of metal edging have been used to sympathetically mask the changes in level.
 All hard materials have been skilfully installed.
 Care and attention have been taken to cutting in details in the paving, tight even joints.
 The water features have been executed to a high standard.
 A technically sensitive project, installed with pride and great care.
 Well done to all concerned.”

-Images by: Eleanor Walpole
+Photography: Eleanor Walpole